Non-coherent evolution of closed weakly interacting system leads to equidistribution of probabilities of microstates: Introduction

+However, all of the aforementioned theories locate irreversibility within a subsystem of a larger, isolated system -- the environment.
+The total system, being isolated, is still governed by reversible equations, which represent a significant conceptual gap \cite{DecohProblem2}.
+In the classical Gibbs treatment of subsystems, they are considered part of a larger system in equilibrium, described by the microcanonical ensemble.
+Reversible equations, however, cannot reach this stable state \cite{LdStat}.
+From the perspective of the second law of thermodynamics, satisfying the condition of entropy growth for the entire system requires postulating a low-entropy initial state.
+But this is the solution, which the authors of the cited works dismiss as ad hoc and unsatisfactory.

+To address this, in the present paper we use the concept of non-coherence but approach the notion from a different perspective than decoherence theory or quantum thermodynamics.
+Rather than focusing on the loss of coherence in a quantum system due to interaction with its environment, our investigation centers on the environment itself.
+We treat it as inherently non-coherent.
 We observe that it is the coherent states of matter that are exotic, while non-coherent states occur naturally.
-Coherent states, such as superconductive and superfluid states, arise only in specific substances under low temperatures.
+Coherent states -- such as superconductive and superfluid phases -- arise only in specific substances under low temperatures.
 Coherent light is generated by lasers.
-In contrast, natural light is typically non-coherent, and laser emission gradually loses its coherence over time without any special conditions.
+In contrast, natural light is typically non-coherent.
 From this, we infer that non-coherence represents the inherent, natural state of matter.

+In Ref. \cite{Interface}, we proposed the concept of coherent and non-coherent transformation to describe the emergence of irreversibility associated with the transmission of quantum particles through an interface.
+It was suggested that if particles incident on the interface from opposite sides are phase-correlated (coherent regime), their transmission occurs reversibly.
+In contrast, transmission is irreversible when there is no phase correlation between particles on the two sides of the interface (non-coherent regime), which is the naturally occurring situation.
+An optical experiment was conducted and successfully confirmed the predictions of this theory \cite{Larotonda}.
+Extending this theory, we introduce the concept of coherence time into the evolution of an isolated quantum system.